Elyse Willems: Funhaus

+Other works

 In 2020, Willems served as the series creator and one of the participants in Last Laugh, a Rooster Teeth series centered around a social experiment where twelve contestants spent six hours in one room while trying to make each other laugh or smile.
 Willems also streams with her husband James in order to fundraise for various charities and causes, and is among the popular streamers who raised funds for The Jimmy Fund to support research at Dana–Farber Cancer Institute on November 1, 2020.

 Willems self-published her first novel, titled A Night in Halloween House, in October 2020.
 It was released on Amazon in both paperback and Kindle editions, and became the bestselling Halloween children's book.
 In 2021, she and James were credited as writers for IllFonic's Arcadegeddon.

+After Rooster Teeth and, by extension, Funhaus shut down in 2024, Willems has been involved in multiple programs for PBS and video game writing projects.

 Personal life

 Willems is married to fellow performer and Funhaus cast member James Willems, and they live in Los Angeles, California.